KentenRoth/100DaysOfCode/README.md

 Tonight I continued on with the course I have learning NodeJS.
 I spent time learning about JSON and how to parse the data it returns.
 This area of the course is starting to feel better because I know the basics of JavaScript.
 I am starting to feel really good about how things are put together.

 ---

+Day 7

+Today was cut very short due to a headache.
+It's not to often that I get a headache so I'm struggling with fighting threw it.
+I did do a couple challenges in my NodeJS course, and completed them succesfully.
+I had to filter a couple arrays and setup a remove note function.
+The app that I am building in the course is a note taking app.
+Tomorrow I plan on getting an early start to coding.
+I had a specific goal in mind for the weekend and I still plan on hitting that mark.

+---